amarlearning/amarlearning.github.io/content/about.md

 I also like to read about the universe and how it all started.
 I'm not sure if it's true but I like to think that aliens came from other planets and created us.

-Right now, I’m working as a Solutions Consultant at Sahaj Software, where I focus on data engineering and building optimized, large-scale data processing solutions.
-I’ve previously worked with Tata Research Design and Development Center, Tata Consultancy Services, and participated in Google Summer of Code.
-I’m also an Open Source Community Member at DuckDuckGo.
+Right now, I’m working as a Data Engineer at Citi, where I focus on building scalable, high-performance data processing systems.
+Previously, I was a Solutions Consultant at Sahaj Software, working on large-scale data engineering solutions.

+I’ve participated in Google Summer of Code, contributed to Apache Airflow, and have been involved with open source as a community member and past maintainer at Cri-o and DuckDuckGo.